Web Design Principles to Balance User Experience & Aesthetics

 Professional design considers concepts such as Fitts Law which links the relationship of the size of elements, movement, and time to improve accessibility and user experience.
 As you create or evaluate designs, remember that spacing is critical to aesthetic appeal as well as experience and accessibility.

-We encourage you to read up on Jacob’s Law.
+We encourage you to read up on Jacob’s Law and explore our usability testing guide.
 The general concept is that users spend more time on other company’s websites than they do on yours.
 These websites shape their expectations and cause them to learn how websites in your industry (and in general) work.
 So if you’re going to do something completely out-of-the-box and reinvent the wheel, your wheel needs to be significantly better.
 If you get too ambitious and fall short, your users will be disappointed quickly.
 That means you may have lost a lead.

-Brand identity and user experience are not, and should not, be mutually exclusive.
+Brand identity and digital presence strategy and user experience are not, and should not, be mutually exclusive.
 They should co-exist in perfect harmony in your user interface design and the assets that you use across your online presence.